-Most storage vendors, whether it be hyper-converged offerings from Nutanix or Simplivity, or proprietary offerings from EMC or NetApp, include software designed to provide content replication benefits.
-FlexApp Layers can easily be stored on files shares hosted within these various storage platforms and then replicated across sites using the included software.
+Most storage vendors, whether it be hyper-converged offerings from Nutanix, or proprietary offerings from EMC or NetApp, include software designed to provide content replication benefits.
+FlexApp Layers can easily be stored on files shares hosted within these various storage platforms and then replicated across sites using the features provided by the storage platform.